mermehr/ad-reaper/README.md

 # AD-Reaper

-A comprehensive Active Directory enumeration tool for the modern pentester.
+A comprehensive Active Directory enumeration tool.

-`AD-Reaper` streamlines the workflow from **initial foothold** (finding null sessions) to **authenticated auditing** (finding privilege escalation paths).
+`AD-Reaper` helps with getting an **initial foothold** (finding null sessions) to **authenticated auditing** (finding privilege escalation paths).
 It combines anonymous enumeration techniques with authenticated deep-dives.

-Instead of running five different tools to check for basic mis configurations, `AD-Reaper` chains them into a single, high-signal scan.
-Relies on `impacket` and `ldap3` python modules.
+Created while doing machines on HTB, mainly in the hopes that it will assist me while doing the CPTS and OSCP exams.
+The primary purpose of this tool was to facilitate initial access, address memory gaps, and streamline workflow.
+However, it will assist you with gaining administrator access to a few boxes.

 ## Modes & Features